bjoern-flagbit/brocksinet.github.io/_posts/2018-02-01-magento2-docker-mac.md

 ---
 layout: post
-title: How to speed up: Magento2, Docker and High Sierra on mac
+title: How to speed up Magento2, Docker and High Sierra on mac
 description: Improve your development speed by a good setup for magento2!
 ---
 For a long time i was really really really very frustrated because of Docker, Magento2 and High Sierra.